 - An after-school program is available and optional for all enrolled students, monitored and supported by UWG Continuing Education.

-At this time, the UWG Pre-K is planning to open for the 2020-21 school year.
+- The UWG Pre-K will continue to operate a traditional (e.g., face-to-face) model.
 A current health and safety protocol for the UWG Pre-K has been developed to respond to the COVID-19 pandemic.
 The guidelines in the protocol are consistent with the Center for Disease Control (CDC) and Bright from the Start.
 Additional health and safety measures that are recommended by the National Association for the Education of Young Children (NAEYC) were also considered.